What is Crypto Staking? How to Earn Rewards Safely

 - Only stake money you can afford to lose.
 Never stake your emergency fund or money you need in the short term.

 - Start small.
-Try staking a small amount first to understand the process before committing a larger sum.
+Try staking a small amount first to understand the process.

 - Understand the lockup period.
-Before you stake, know exactly how long your tokens will be locked and what the unstaking process looks like.
+Know exactly how long your tokens will be locked.

 - Keep your seed phrase safe.
 No matter how you stake, always protect your wallet's recovery phrase.